Riga · Latvia

 Local life Parks Quiet Architecture

-"Peaceful inner-city district with wooden houses and local life"
+"Peaceful Art Nouveau district with parks and local life"

 10 min walk to Old Town